-How can banks take advantage of low rates in order to boost retail growth in the sector?
+How can the sector take advantage of low penetration rates to boost retail growth?

-TANOH: The introduction of credit bureaus in certain key markets, such as Nigeria, Ghana and Kenya, has aided the lending model immensely.
+TANOH: The introduction of credit bureaus in key markets, such as Nigeria, Ghana and Kenya, has aided the lending model immensely.
 We are now in a position to do first order background checks on new prospects.
-Granted, these credit bureaus are still in their infancy, but as more banks share information with these bureaus, we are likely to see further reduction in non-performing loans as their databases grow exponentially.
+Granted, these credit bureaus are still in their infancy, but as more banks sign up to share information with these bureaus we are likely to see further reduction in non-performing loans as their databases grow exponentially.
 The key to improving loan-loss provisioning is discipline.
-Banks should make sure that all exceptions to standard loan applications are well documented, regular reviews of the credit are granted to ensure that the funds are clearly being used for the purposes outlined, and also allow for a third party review of credit files to see if industry best practices are being followed.
+Banks should make sure that all exceptions to standard loan applications are well documented, regular reviews of the credit granted to ensure that the funds are clearly being used for the purposes outlined, and also allow for a third-party review of credit files to see if industry best practices are being followed.

-At what point is an acquisition strategy preferable to organic growth, when entering a new market?
+When is an acquisition strategy preferable to organic growth when entering a new market?

 TANOH: Each market is unique.
-If the economics of an acquisition strategy supersede that of organic growth, then it makes sense to pursue the acquisition.
-The same logic applies in reverse and the key to entering a new market is to be flexible in terms of which model to use.
+If the economics of an acquisition strategy supersede that of an organic growth strategy then it makes sense to pursue the acquisition approach.
+The same logic applies on the flip side, and the most important thing for entry into a new market is to have an open mind as to what entry model to use.

 To what extent is providing intra-African trade financing an attractive opportunity for banks?

-TANOH: Ecobank prides itself on being the preeminent African trade bank.
-Our unique geographic footprint means that we are on the sending and receiving sides of many transactions that occur within African trade corridors.
-With African intra-regional trade at less than 15%, compared to over 80% in the EU and NAFTA, there is significant room for growth, and we will continue to position ourselves to facilitate these exchanges.
+TANOH: Our geographic footprint means that we are on both the sender and receiver side of many transactions that occur within African trade corridors.
+With African intra-regional trade at less than 15%, compared to over 80% in the EU and North American Free Trade Agreement, there is room for growth, and we will continue to position ourselves to facilitate these exchanges.

-How can the increasing demand for trade finance and asset management services be harnessed?
+How can increasing demand for trade finance and asset management services be harnessed?

-TANOH: Commercial banks can capitalise on increasing demand for trade finance and asset management services by procuring larger trade lines from Development Finance Institutions.
-This can be done by providing advisory services to new entrants to Africa, like Asian and Australian investors, who are heavily engaged in African trade, especially in commodities and heavy minerals.
-The growing middle class in Africa also presents opportunities, as prosperity has fuelled the rise of pension funds, social security and sovereign wealth funds.
-These institutions need safe, profitable asset classes in which to invest surplus funds.
-Commercial banks are well suited to create the asset classes – like inflation-linked bonds and commercial paper – that form the bulk of these funds’ investments.
+TANOH: First, commercial banks can capitalise on increasing demand for trade finance and asset management services by procuring larger trade lines from development finance institutions.
+Second, this can be done by providing advisory services to new entrants into trade flows to Africa, particularly Asian and Australian investors, who are now deeply engaged in African trade, especially in commodities and heavy minerals.
+Third, with the growing middle class in Africa, this prosperity has fuelled the rise of pension funds, social security funds, as well as sovereign wealth funds.
+All of these institutions require safe but profitable asset classes in which to invest these surplus funds.
+Commercial banks are best suited to create these asset classes, such as inflation-linked bonds and commercial paper, which form the bulk of these funds’ investments.

 You have reached the limit of premium articles you can view for free.